 Her literary nonfiction has appeared or is forthcoming in Harper's Magazine, Tin House, The Iowa Review, Lumina Journal, and OZY, among others.
 She has received grants, scholarships, and awards from Fulbright (Morocco), Bread Loaf Writers' Conference, New York Foundation for the Arts, Jerome Foundation, Aspen Writers’ Foundation, Lower Manhattan Cultural Council, and the Lange-Taylor Prize from the Center for Documentary Studies at Duke University.

 Sarah also works as a freelance journalist and as a writing, editorial, and communications consultant.
-She is currently at work on a memoir called POINT OF DEPARTURE.
+She is currently at work on a memoir in essays called POINT OF DEPARTURE.

 WANT TO SIGN UP? still GOT QUESTIONS? need a friendly nudge?